Shaheen-Rajith/AMLS-2-Assignment/README.md

 This project implements two deep learning models for classifying bird species from audio clips: a custom convolutional neural network (CNN) and a transfer learning approach using EfficientNet_B0.
 Audio files are converted into Mel-spectrogram images and classified into one of 24 bird species.

 ## Project Structure
- - main.py Main File, running it will train and evaluate both models.
+ - main.py , Main File, running it will train and evaluate both models.
- - misc.ipynb Same code as main.py but in notebook format for easier trialing.
+ - misc.ipynb , Same code as main.py but in notebook format for easier trialing initially.
- - A/ All Source Code:
+ - A/ , All Source Code:
-    + cnn_model.py Custom CNN model Code
+    + cnn_model.py , Custom CNN model Code
-    + data_preproc.py Contains functions that handle data preprocessing
+    + data_preproc.py , Contains functions that handle data preprocessing
-    + spec_gen.py contains code that converts sound files to mel spectrograms while maintaining folder structure
+    + spec_gen.py , Contains code that converts sound files to mel spectrograms while maintaining folder structure
-    + trans_model.py Transfer Learning Model Code
+    + trans_model.py , Transfer Learning Model Code
-    + utils.py contains code for training, testing, and plotting loss curves and confusion matrices
+    + utils.py , Contains code for training, testing, and plotting loss curves and confusion matrices
 - Datasets/
-    + Sound-Files , contains the entire dataset in the form of .ogg sound files grouped by species
+    + Sound-Files , Contains the entire dataset in the form of .ogg sound files grouped by species
-    + Spec-Images , contains the entire dataset in the form of mel spectrogram images grouped by species
+    + Spec-Images , Contains the entire dataset in the form of mel spectrogram images grouped by species
-- Results , used for storing loss curves and confusion matrices pics
+- Results , Used for storing loss curves and confusion matrices pics
 - env/
-    + environment.yml , code to create a new conda env called "BirdCLEF" with all necessary modules
+    + environment.yml , Code to create a new conda env called "BirdCLEF" with all necessary modules
-    + requirements.txt, all needed modules
+    + requirements.txt, All needed modules
 - README.md , This file

 ## All Packages needed to run the code